-This activity was initially approved in our FY 2009 Annual MTW Plan as a pilot program for elderly and disabled households in the Public Housing and Housing Choice Voucher programs with no other adult members and no earned income.
-A modification to expand the scope of the activity to apply to all families in both programs was approved via our FY 2012 Annual MTW Plan.
+- FY 2009: Initial Approval as a pilot program for elderly and disabled households in the Public Housing and Housing Choice Voucher programs with no other adult members and no earned income. - FY 2012: Amended to expand the scope of the activity to apply to all families in both programs was approved.
 The expanded initiative was implemented in 2012 with approximately half the households assigned to a biennial schedule.
-The remaining households were assigned to the biennial schedule in 2013.
-Triennial recertifications for elderly-only fixed-income families were added through our FY 2019 Annual MTW Plan.
-That plan also included authorization to apply this activity to participants of the Veterans Affairs Supportive Housing (VASH) program.
+The remaining households were assigned to the biennial schedule in 2013. - FY 2014: The first complete cycle of biennial certifications was completed in 2014. - FY 2019: Amended to add triennial recertifications for elderly-only fixed-income families.
+Authorization to apply this activity to participants of the Veterans Affairs Supportive Housing (VASH) program was received from HUD in September 2019.
+That approval, though not granted through the HUD MTW Office, was included in our FY 2019 Annual MTW Plan for informational purposes.